syncfusion-content/xamarin-docs/Xamarin/SfChart/trackball.md

 ## Show/Hide the axis label

 This feature is used to highlight the respective axis label when the trackball is moving across the axis. [`ChartAxis.ShowTrackballInfo`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~ShowTrackballInfo.html) property is used show/hide the trackball label of the axis.
-ChartAxis.TrackballLabelStyle property is used to customize the appearance of trackball label of the axis.
+ChartAxis.TrackballLabelStyle property is used to customize its appearance.
 Default value of [`ChartAxis.ShowTrackballInfo`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~ShowTrackballInfo.html) is `False`.

 {% tabs %}